texastribune/ckeditor-dev/README.md

-# CKEditor 4 - The best browser-based WYSIWYG editor
+# CKEditor 4 - Texas Tribune branch

+## Notes
+The purpose of this repo is to put the editor used in Tribtalk into our version control since we will likely add features as time goes one.

+We may want to consider using it in the main TT project as well.

+TODO: create a deployment procedure.
+Right now it lives on our S3 cdn.

 [![devDependency Status](https://david-dm.org/ckeditor/ckeditor-dev/dev-status.svg)](https://david-dm.org/ckeditor/ckeditor-dev#info=devDependencies)